 Some parents prefer doing these stretches while their baby is in a deep sleep.
 Their baby may not wake at all and if they did wake, they were able to return to a full sleep immediately.
 With this method, the baby will not remember having stretches done at all (this may not work for all babies).

 Pacifiers can be used to teach the baby how to use the posterior part of the tongue for suction.
-We recommend using the Mam orthodontic (not the sensitive skin) pacifier 3 times a day for at least 5 minutes.
-We recommend not using the soothie/hospital or Nuk pacifiers for these exercises.
+We recommend using the MAM Original Orthodontic 0-6 month pacifier 3 times a day for at least 5 minutes.
+We recommend using the MAM original shape without any indents or creases, not the MAM sensitive skin, MAM air or MAM comfort.
+We also do not recommend using the Phillips Avent Soothie/hospital or Nuk pacifiers for these exercises.

 If your baby has a high arched or bubble palate, use your fingers as hooks on either side of the gums to gently pull the palate apart towards the ears for 5 pulls or 5 seconds 3 times per day.

 If your baby tends to bite or chomp when approached by anything, we would like to break this habit.
 Using a gentle, tickling motion to rub the upper and lower gums from the far left side around to the right then back to the left 5 times, 3 or more times per day is recommended.
 Look to see that your baby's tongue follows your finger.
 This is good retraining for the tongue coordination also.
 You may use breastmilk or coconut oil on your finger if you like.